LoyolaChicagoBooks/introcs-csharp/rst/project.rst

    may be fluid.
 The lead programmer might be involved in pairs more often than others, but be sure the other coders get to drive often.
 #.
 Librarian/version coordinator: You are strongly encouraged to
+   use something like Dropbox or the more capable Bitbucket and Mercurial.
-   use Bitbucket and Mercurial.
-If you do, the main responsibility of this person is to be well informed on Mercurial, and help the other team members.
+   The latter will have a learning curve, and in that case this person should be the best informed on Mercurial, and help the other team members.
 Only commit working code.
    Comment out incomplete additions that you want to show to everyone, or comment out the call to a method that compiles but does not yet